 How current do these certs stay?

-The provider specialties get refreshed every 1–3 years and the new versions matter (AWS SCS-C02 is meaningfully different from C01).
-CCSK gets revised when CSA publishes new guidance — v5 is the current generation.
+The provider specialties get refreshed every 1-3 years and the new versions matter (AWS replaced SCS-C02 with SCS-C03 in December 2025).
+CCSK gets revised when CSA publishes new guidance - v5 is the current generation.
 CCSP is the most stable.

 Next steps